domagojk/scalable-arhitecture/README.md

 Good scalabale arhitecture keeps this part as small as possible.

 ## Challenge Specifications
-The application must be separated in five parts:
+The application must be separated in five components:
 - **(A)** component for displaying a list of repositories
 - **(B)** component for rendering fetched markdown
 - isolated parts of the app for handling app state:
- - **(C)** managing repository data (contents of README.md and list of repositories)
+ - **(C)** component for managing repository data (contents of README.md and list of repositories)
- - **(D)** managing fetching status (is README currently fetching and is it in error state)
+ - **(D)** component for fetching status (is README currently fetching and is it in error state)
-- **(E)** part of the app for making side effects (ajax request to github API)
+- **(E)** component for making side effects (ajax request to github API)

+Note that a term "component" indicates an isolated part of the application.
+It's a broader concept than "React component".

 The app requirements:
 - (1) both **(A)** and **(B)** must be able to request fetching of a README.md file using the same action structure
-- (2) each part of the app must be able to be developed in isolation so it is not aware of its enviroment or any other part
+- (2) each component must be able to be developed in isolation so it is not aware of its enviroment or any other component
-- (3) if specific part of the app fails, other parts must still be functional
+- (3) if specific component fails, others must still be functional
-- (4) each part of the app must be easily testable and reusable
+- (4) each component must be easily testable and reusable

 Bonus requirement:
 - (5) the app should work offline AND in sync accross multiple clients using websockets or similar communication protocol